-Angela-Mia Pizza is a landmark in a predominately African-American neighborhood in East Cleveland.
-They offer carryout and they don’t deliver, but it’s worth the drive to sink my teeth into the buttery crust.
+A landmark in a predominately African-American neighborhood in East Cleveland, Angela-Mia Pizza offers carryout (they don’t deliver).
+But it’s worth the drive to sink my teeth into the buttery crust.
 Each pie is piled with cheese and toppings that cover every inch.
-The menu also offers wings, rigatoni and sandwiches, but it is the pizza that has created decades of loyal customers.
-“Angela-Mia” is usually the first restaurant named by Clevelanders when they are asked, “where can I find some good pizza?”
+The menu also offers wings, rigatoni and sandwiches, but it’s the pizza that has created decades of loyal customers.
+Angela-Mia is usually the first restaurant named by Clevelanders when asked, “where can I find some good pizza?”

 When I was a student at The Ohio State University, I looked forward to the weekends when I could treat myself to a campus staple, Adriatico’s.
 Located in the heart of campus, this pizza place offers a classic New York style with big slices of zesty pepperoni and a thick, chewy, square crust.
 Students, professors and locals make this their headquarters to enjoy a slice of pizza, a beer and watch a Buckeyes game.

-I have a long way to go before I’ve experienced all the great pizza places throughout the state, so suggestions are welcome.
-What’s your favorite Ohio pizza?
+I have a long way to go before I’ve experienced all the great pizza places throughout Ohio.